Las Vegas Neighborhoods: Las Vegas, NV Neighborhoods and Districts Guide

 This master-planned community is spread out across about 22,500 acres in the Las Vegas Valley.
 Part of Summerlin lies within the Las Vegas city limits, and part of it lies within unincorporated Clark County.
 The community has a population of around 100,000 residents.

 Summerlin has a unique history.
-It traces its roots to 1952, when casino mogul, film director, and aviator Howard Hughes bought 25,000 acres in southern Nevada with the intentions of relocating his company there.
+It traces its roots to 1952, when casino mogul, film director, and aviator Howard Hughes bought 25,000 acres in southern Nevada with the intention of relocating his company there.
 However, the relocation never happened, and Hughes passed away in 1976.
 In 1988, the corporation formed by Hughes' heirs to oversee his vast empire announced it would be developing the land that would become Summerlin.

 Between 1997 and 2007, Summerlin was number one in the nation for new home sales.
 The community is made up of over two dozen commercial and residential villages, with thousands of acres still available for future development.